poigit/m6ATM/README.md

 > If you use basecalled data from Nanopore sequencers, please make sure the folder includes ```./workspace/**.fast5```

 ### Visualization
-To visualize results by using bed or bedGraph files for genome browsers (e.g. IGV), **a gene annotation table file** and **a reference genome file** need to be specified for coordination conversion. <br/>
+To generate bed or bedGraph files for data visualization in genome browsers(e.g. IGV), **a gene annotation table file** and **a reference genome file** need to be specified for coordination conversion. <br/>
 ```shell
 $ m6atm visualize -i <PATH_TO_RESULT_CSV> -t <PATH_TO_UCSC_TABLE> -R <PATH_TO_REF_GENOME>
 ```